About Rasta Resource Hub

 Reggae is a music genre that developed in Jamaica during the 1960s.
 This music brought Rastafari beliefs to an international audience.

 Bob Marley was the most notable figure in Rastafari culture.
-Backed by Island Records, he helped spread Rastafari across the globe.
+Backed by Island Records, he helped spread his religion across the globe.
 Reggae reached much further than the working-class Jamaican culture from which it sprang.
 Even today, many reggae artist are a part of the Rasta movement.

 Views That Fuel The Rasta Movement